Want to ‘spring’ out of bed every morning and feel focused, productive and on top of your A game?

 - As tempting as it might be, don’t resort to high sugar drinks and foods for an energy boost.
 Simple refined carbohydrates like white pasta, bread, pastries and cakes will break down in the body quickly and result in a spike in your blood sugar levels which then ultimately will turn into an energy crash as your body works to return the body back to balance.
 Instead, choose complex carbs found in wholegrain bread, beans and vegetables that release energy slowly and are also packed with vitamins and minerals and high fibre so you’ll feel a more balanced and sustained energy throughout your day.

 - Snack smarter.
-Don’t be scared of snacking, it can be a great way of preventing overeating at mealtimes.
-And if you choose the right snacks, can help maintain those blood sugar and energy levels.
+Don’t be scared of snacking once a day, it can be a great way of preventing overeating at mealtimes.
+But be sure to choose the right snacks to help maintain those blood sugar and energy levels.
 Try snacking on high protein and high fibre foods such as eggs, nuts, hummus and vegetables rather than crisps and biscuits that will lead you into the vicious circle of energy high followed by an energy crash.

 - Eat smaller but regular meals if you find you need a nap after mealtimes.
 Big meals can lead to big energy zappers as your body works to digest the food you’ve eaten.
 This can lead to too much blood flow to your intestines and insufficient amounts for energy, guaranteed to bring on the big snooze!
 You may also want to eat more calories earlier in the day and less at dinner time as some people find they can process meals better at this time and have also reported improved quality of sleep as their body has finished digesting food well before bedtime.

-Written by Kate Swinson - Wellbeing Coach & Founder of MEvME
+Kate Cheer - Wellness Coach, Personal Trainer & Founder of MEvME Wellness